greatfet-hardware/begonia/README.md

-# GreatFET GIMME
+# Begonia
-A GreatFET Neighbor for writing firmware to the IM-Me.
+A GreatFET Neighbor for writing firmware to the IM-Me or YARD Stick One.

 Required KiCad dependency: